-Finalizing mythis model, I would be able to add more evaluation techniques.
+After finalizing this model, I would be able to add more evaluation techniques.
 Above are the four diagnostic plots I have created after running ARIMA Model.
 Looking at the plots I can say there is no pattern in the standardized model.
-Looking at the Histogram there is no gaussian distribution (green and red line should be almost the same for gaussian).
-The QQ Plot seems to be not normally distributed, if it is normally distributed all the blue dots will be aligned over the line (except some values in the either end).
+Looking at the Histogram there is no Gaussian distribution (green and red lines should be almost the same for gaussian).
+The QQ Plot seems to be not normally distributed, if it is normally distributed all the blue dots will be aligned over the line (except for some values in either end).